Strumenta/SmartReader/docfx_project/articles/advanced.md

 reader.AddCustomOperationEnd(AddInfo);
 ```

-As you can see the custom operation works on an `IElement` and it would normally rely on the AngleSharp API.
+As you can see, the custom operation works on an `IElement` and it would normally rely on the AngleSharp API.
 AngleSharp is the library that SmartReader uses to parse and manipulate HTML.
-The API of the library follows the standard structure that you can use in JavaScript, so it is intuitive to use.
-If you need any help to use it, consult [their documentation](https://github.com/AngleSharp/AngleSharp).
+The API of the library follows the standard structure that you can also see in JavaScript, so it feels intuitive and natural.
+If you need any help to work with it, consult [their documentation](https://github.com/AngleSharp/AngleSharp).

 ## Preserving CSS Classes